 The respondents in this study demonstrate good level of food safety knowledge and positive attitudes and self-reported practices.
 This is also the first study to report new empirical findings on thermometer usage among consumers in Malaysia.
 Respondents prefer to use visual cues to determine if food is cooked thoroughly while another main barrier was attributed to difficulty in using the device.
 Another key finding was almost all respondents would wash raw chicken prior to cooking.
 This could potentially increase risk of foodborne illnesses due to cross contamination.
 Respondents were also not likely to cough or sneeze into their elbows if tissue is unavailable, raising risk of cross contamination.
 The structural equation modelling showed a good fit on food safety knowledge, attitude and practices.
 Within SEM, although respondents are generally knowledgeable about food safety, this did not translate directly into food safety practices.
+However, attitude has been identified as a significant factor in influencing food safety practices.
 An insignificant relationship between knowledge and attitude suggests that the attributes affect food safety practices independently.
 Safe food handling practices at home play a critical role in protecting individuals and households, contributes to an overall improved social and quality of life and reduce burden on national health care.